 Why is SEO Important?

-With estimates of around 5.6 billion Google searches per day and growing, most people use search engines like Google on their devices to find information on the web.
+With around 8.5 billion Google searches per day, most people use search engines to find information on the web.

-However, for any given search, most people only click the results that appear on the 1st page of the SERPs (search engine result pages).
+However, for any given search, most people only click the results that appear on the first page of the SERPs (search engine result pages).

-Because of this, it's worth understanding how search engines work and incorporating SEO into your digital marketing strategy to increase web traffic, leads, and sales.
+Understanding how search engines work and incorporating SEO into your digital marketing strategy can help increase web traffic, leads, and sales.

 The Benefits of SEO

-- Collect data and insights for future decisions.
+- Collecting data and insights for future decisions

 How Does SEO Work?